 Random number generation

-Strong random number generator (RNG) shall be provided to generate the random numbers required for the various algorithms used in DLMS/COSEM.
+Strong random number generator (RNG) shall be provided to generate the random numbers required for the various algorithms used in DLMS®/COSEM.
 The RNG shall be preferably non-deterministic.
 If a non-deterministic RBG is not available, the system shall make use of sufficient entropy to create a good quality seed for a deterministic RNG.